Sundial Accuracy

 sundial accuracy

 This is IMG_20240307_134959_cr.jpg taken on 3/7/2024 at 1:49:59 P.M.
 PST.
 Suntime, as shown by the edge of the shadow in the half hour groove in the outer curb, is 1:30 P.M.
-The NOAA adjustment for this date and location is 20 minutes 47 seconds, which would make clock time 1:50:47 P.M.
+The NOAA EOT adjustment for this date and location is 20 minutes 47 seconds, which would make clock time 1:50:47 P.M.
 As the leading edge of the shadow is used, a minute can be subtracted to correct to the middle of the sun.
 Subtracting this correction gives 1:49:47, which is 12 seconds behind clock time on the cell phone. which is excellent accuracy.
 This result is 21 seconds behind the original photo in this series (three photos above) taken on 1/19/21 using the half hour mark in the inner curb, which is excellent consistency.

 The same techniques can be used to check the Redding Sundial Bridge accuracy

-CONCLUSION: The Ingleside Terraces Sundial is accurate within a minute
+CONCLUSION: The Ingleside Terraces Sundial is accurate within a minute or two for suntime

 EOT correction